 *The U.S. Coast Guard Academy in New London, Connecticut does not utilize Congressional nominations.
 However, like her sister academies, the U.S. Coast Guard Academy provides an excellent education in exchange for an active service commitment upon graduation.

 Because it is possible to receive a nomination from more than one source and nominations are limited, I request as a matter of courtesy that you inform my office immediately of any other nominations you may receive to a service academy.
-The application will be available online on August 1, 2019.
-The Application deadline is October 25, 2019.

 Please note that you may not modify your application once it is submitted.
 Therefore, be sure to complete every field accurately and thoroughly.

 My office will require the following materials in order to evaluate your request for nomination: